gocodeup/intro-to-testing-js/README.md

 # Intro to Testing in JS

 ## Summary
 This is an introduction to automated testing in JavaScript.
-The idea behind testing is to provide feedback on the code you write to solve a problem, add a feature, or fix a bug.
+The idea behind automated testing is to provide immediate feedback on the code you write to solve a problem, add a feature, or fix a bug.
 The feedback from the tests comes in the form of green passing tests or red failing tests.
-Simply, tests are functions that test functions to compare the results of the actual output vs. the expected, specified output.
+Tests are functions that test functions to compare the results of the actual output vs. the expected output.

 ## Overview
-- Green tests are passing, red tests mean that the code is incomplete, inaccurate, missing, or you have a syntax error somewhere in `code.js`.
+- Green tests are passing, red tests mean that the code is incomplete, inaccurate, missing, or you have a syntax error somewhere in your code.
 - Syntax errors in either the `tests.js` or the `code.js` file will keep things from running accurately.
+If you go from a page of many green tests to all red, there's likely a typo or syntax errors somewhere.
 - The approach of writing tests before writing the code that passes is called Test-Driven Development, or TDD.
 - Writing small tests, like the ones provided, is called `unit testing`.
 - "Unit testing" means to test a piece of functionality as small as a single function.
+Testing entire applications from end-to-end is another topic.
-- This introduction will introduce unit tests, writing code to pass unit tests, and your very first unit tests.
+- This introduction will introduce unit tests, the TDD practice of writing tests first, and writing the code to pass unit tests.

 ## Prerequisites for this exercise
 - Understanding of valid JavaScript syntax
 - Primitive data types and basic operators in JavaScript
 - Control statements (if, if/else, if/elseif/else)
 - Authoring user defined functions
-- This material can be introduced after data types, conditionals, and functions and is appropriate to introduce before loops, arrays, objects, etc...
+- This material can be delivered after data types, conditionals, and functions.
+This exercise is appropriate to introduce before loops, arrays, objects, etc...

-## Reference: The Test Driven Development means tests "drive" the development.
+## Reference: The Test Driven Development means that tests "drive" the development.
 [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development), TDD, is the process of authoring a test before writing any other code.
 Here's the TDD workflow:

 1. Step 1: Write the smallest possible test: Identify the simplest, smallest thing you want to confirm.
 For example, before a function exists, assert that the function is defined.
 2. Step 2: Run all the tests to ensure that the new test fails.
 We're **supposed** to see a red, failing test, since there's no code yet to green it.
 Red means we did the first step correctly.
+Seeing the newest test turn red is critical because our tests drive the development, not the other way around.
 3. Step 3: Write only enough code to green that newest test.
 No more, no less.
+It's OK if things are hard-coded here.
 4. Step 4: Run all tests.
 We're looking for green tests across the board.
 5. Step 5: Refactor the code.
 [Refactoring](https://martinfowler.com/bliki/DefinitionOfRefactoring.html) means to increase the code quality without changing its observable behavior.
 This is an opportunity to increase readability, increase flexibility, reduce duplication, or make the code more accessible for yourself and other developers moving forward.
 6. Step 6.
 Repeat the process by going back to Step 1 and following the steps to add new tests.
-7. Overview: This entire TDD workflow is often explained as a repetition of "Red, Green, Refactor".
+7. Overview: This entire TDD workflow is often explained as the repetition of "Red, Green, Refactor".
 This encapsulates the idea of writing a single, small failing test, writing only enough code to green the test, and then to refactor, when possible.

 ## Three Laws of Test Driven Development
 - You are not allowed to write any production code unless it is to make a failing unit test pass.